Raleigh Hot Tub Store

 Hot Tub or Sauna for Arthritis and Pain Relief

-If you’re dealing with arthritis, back pain, or sore muscles, both hot tubs and saunas can offer relief, but they work in different ways.
-Hot tubs provide hydrotherapy through massaging jets, which can target specific areas of discomfort, easing joint stiffness and reducing inflammation associated with arthritis.
+If you’re dealing with arthritis, back pain, or sore muscles, both hot tubs and saunas can offer relief, but hot tubs may have an edge.
+The American Journal of Physiology study found that hot tubs (hot water immersion at 40.5°C for 45 minutes) produce the largest increase in core body temperature (+1.1°C), enhancing blood flow and muscle relaxation compared to traditional saunas (+0.4°C) and infrared saunas (no significant increase).
+Hot tubs provide hydrotherapy through massaging jets, targeting specific areas of discomfort, easing joint stiffness, and reducing inflammation associated with arthritis.
 The warm water also supports your body, creating a weightless sensation that takes pressure off aching joints.
-Saunas, on the other hand, use dry or infrared heat to relax tense muscles and improve circulation, which can alleviate back pain and soreness.
-For arthritis sufferers, hot tubs may be more effective due to their targeted massage, while saunas are great for overall muscle relaxation.
+Saunas use dry or infrared heat to relax tense muscles and improve circulation, which can alleviate back pain and soreness, but they lack the targeted massage and significant physiological response of hot tubs.

 Sauna vs Hot Tub for Weight Loss